ebumping/CS499Capstone/docs/index.md

+# Self-assessment

-# For this self-assessment, I will be addressing several course outcomes that illustrate professional standards I have accomplished in the field of Computer Science.
+I will be addressing several course outcomes that illustrate professional standards I have accomplished in the field of Computer Science.

 - Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science